-A detailed analysis of these plans shows they will in fact have significant impact on the state of Utah.
+A detailed analysis of these plans shows they will have significant impact on the state of Utah.
 Analysis of the federal Sage-grouse record demonstrate the plans have a significant likelihood of reducing mule deer populations, hunter access, and undermining state management of over 100,000,000 acres of prime big game and upland game hunting across the West.
-The federal management plans also contemplate extreme criteria for livestock grazing, mining, and other productive uses of public lands in the state.
-They include significant restrictions which will impact oil and gas development on "priority" Sage-grouse habitat, but also provide federal regulators significant flexibility to restrict responsible use of "general" habitat in the state.
+The federal management plans also contemplate extreme criteria for livestock grazing, mining, and other productive uses of public lands.
+They include significant restrictions which impact oil and gas development on "priority" Sage-grouse habitat, but also provide federal regulators significant flexibility to restrict responsible use of "general" habitat.

-On June 8, 2017, Interior Secretary Ryan Zinke signed Secretarial Order 3353 to address serious concerns of Bureau of Land Management and Forest Service Record's of decision in the name of Sagegrouse.
-The secretarial order specifically ordered a review of federal pans to ensure conservation plans are implemented in ways that do not impede local economic opportunities and established an internal review team to evaluate federal and state sage grouse plans and programs to ensure they are complementary and consistent with local economic growth and job creation.
+On June 8, 2017, Interior Secretary Ryan Zinke signed Secretarial Order 3353 to address serious concerns of Bureau of Land Management and Forest Service records of decision in the name of Sage-grouse.
+The secretarial order specifically ordered a review of federal pans to ensure conservation plans are implemented in ways that do not impede local economic opportunities and established an internal review team to evaluate federal and state Sagegrouse plans to ensure they are complementary and consistent with local economic growth and job creation.